-We will pay adherence to the guidance- Sexual Violence and Sexual Harassment in Schools/Colleges between children (December 2017) and have a strategy in the federation to identify, report and respond to any issues/incidents raised.
+We will pay adherence to the guidance- Sexual Violence and Sexual Harassment in Schools/Colleges between children (December 2017) and have a strategy in the Federation to identify, report and respond to any issues/incidents raised.
 We aim to challenge this type of abuse.
 We also aim to use approaches in the curriculum to address and tackle peer on peer abuse.
-(Please also refer to our Equal Opportunities Policy).